tonyjr9/homelab-docker/README.md

 **Last Updated:** December 2025 | **Status:** Active

-For service-specific setup and configuration, see individual READMEs linked above.
+For service-specific setup and configuration, see the individual READMEs linked above.